rockettheme/docs/Docs/wordpress/themes/kirigami/demo_footer.md

 <div class="smallmarginbottom"><a href="http://demo.rockettheme.com/wordpress/wp_kirigami/features/widget-variations/"><em class="bold">Widget Variations</em></a></div>
 ~~~

-Here is a breakdown of options changes you'll want to make to match the demo.
+Here is a breakdown of options changes you will want to make to match the demo.

 * Set the **Title** to `Inside Kirigami`.
 * Set the **Custom Variations** field to `hidden-phone`.
 * Leaving everything else at its default setting, select **Save**.

 #### Text
 The third Text widget in the section is made a lot like the others.
-You'll need to enter the following in the main text field.
+You will need to enter the following in the main text field.

 ~~~
 <div class="smallmarginbottom"><a href="http://demo.rockettheme.com/wordpress/wp_kirigami/tutorials/"><em class="bold">Tutorials &amp; Guides</em></a></div>
 <div class="smallmarginbottom"><a href="http://www.rockettheme.com/forum/index.php?f=717&amp;rb_v=viewforum"><em class="bold">Forum Support</em></a></div>
 ~~~

-Here is a breakdown of options changes you'll want to make to match the demo.
+Here is a breakdown of options changes you will want to make to match the demo.

 * Set the **Title** to `Help Desk`.
 * Set the **Custom Variations** field to `hidden-phone`.